ziritrion/ml-zoomcamp/article/1_intro.md

 * How many samples you use for training
 * How much info you get out of each sample

-This results in 3 different kinds of ML according to his criteria:
+This results in the 3 different "branches" of ML that most people recognize:

 * ***Reinforcement Learning***: the input samples are scarce and we get little info out of each sample.
     * E.g. teaching a robot to pick up an object.
 The data is limited to what we can detect around the robot and we need lots of tries in order to "predict" a simple action such as "crouch" or "open/close hand".